Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

 ### TESTING POLICY/PLAN (optional–software relevant) - Assigned:Adam
 This should probably point to a plan or the document would get unwieldy.
 At the very least it should describe when testing begins.

+Testing covers multiple levels of project development:
+* Unit Testing
+  * New functions are tested as they are created.
+May be linked to the closure of a specific issue, with the test results as evidence.
+* Integration Testing
+  * Unit testing on a single module uses simulated inputs; when two or more related modules are completed, they will be tested together to ensure proper integration.
+* System Testing
+  * This testing will begin roughly midway through development when a significant portion of the project has been completed, and continuing on to the end of the lifecycle.
+The objective is to verify that the overall system performs correctly under known conditions.
+(The stated goal for the initial prototype is to perform correctly in normal daylight driving conditions, i.e. excluding nighttime, adverse weather and bright sunlight/glare conditions.)
+* Acceptance Testing
+  * Once the developers are satisfied with the system performance, the customers and end-users determine whether the product is acceptable, i.e. that the given requirements have been met to the satisfaction of the customer.
+With an Agile approach, this occurs multiple times during development, at the end of each sprint.

 ### RISKS (required) - Assigned:Keith
 Ideally it occurs because of an established risk management program.
 If that does not exist, do the best you can to